 Staying Anonymous in a Connected World

 As more of our information becomes available to advertisers and others online, keeping personal information private becomes more of a challenge.
 Using a VPN is one of the simplest steps you can take to ensure your privacy is protected today.
+Since most of us connect our Macs to our routers, you may want to configure your router for privacy too.

 When you connect using a quality VPN service, your data is encrypted as it travels to and from the VPN server.
 Your traffic travels through the VPN server and is encrypted.
 This middleman approach means that you remain anonymous in the information exchange.
 You may notice the ads you see while online are no longer quite as personalized as before.
 This is a result of advertisers having no way to connect your online activities to your IP address.